Pollinator Project

 Fighting Extinction Showcase

-In November, 2024 we'll present our project to the public at Melbourne Zoo as part of the Fighting Extinction Showcase.
+In November, 2024 we presented our project to the public at Melbourne Zoo as part of the Fighting Extinction Showcase.

 Lauren Kivisalu absent